 When people talk about hydration, most of the time it’s about what and how much athletes should drink during exercise.

 This is clearly important, but your performance is also massively influenced by how hydrated you are when you start exercising in the first place.
-Drinking a strong electrolyte drink to optimize your hydration status before long, hot or really hard training sessions and events can significantly improve your performance.
+Drinking a strong electrolyte drink to optimize your hydration status before long, hot, or really hard training sessions and events can significantly improve your performance.

 At Precision Hydration we call this “preloading,” and the practice has been widely studied in the last 20 years or so, both with astronauts and athletes.

-This article aims to give you a more solid understanding of what you can do to arrive at the start of your next event optimally hydrated.
+This article aims to give you a solid understanding of what you can do to arrive at the start of your next event optimally hydrated.

-Amongst the data there were strong indications that this was very likely to be compromising their performance.
-This will probably seem like common sense, especially if you’ve ever tried exercising when you know you’re a bit “dry.”
+This data showed strong indications that this was very likely compromising their performance.
+This probably seems like common sense, especially if you’ve ever tried exercising when you know you’re a bit “dry.”
+Who in their right mind wants to start exercising hard in a dehydrated state if they’re trying to perform at their best?

 But it can also be a problem for full-time athletes when training two or more times a day, or at times when they’re just under a very high total training load.
-That’s because uncorrected dehydration from a prior training session can make it’s presence felt when the next session gets underway.
+That’s because uncorrected dehydration from a prior training session can make its presence felt when the next session gets underway.

 Although athletes turning up to training a bit low on fluids is relatively common, it’s generally less of an issue before major competitions.
 That’s not to say that turning up to an event dehydrated never happens, I’m sure it does.

-But, because most athletes care a lot about their performance in big events, there’s a tendency to increase fluid intake before the big day because extra priority is placed on all aspects of last minute preparation.
+But because most athletes care a lot about their performance in big events, there’s a tendency to increase fluid intake before the big day because extra priority is placed on all aspects of last-minute preparation.

 At the other extreme, most of the scientific studies that have been conducted in this area have looked at using extremely strong electrolyte drinks containing ~3,600mg of sodium per liter.